SDG Showcase

 Participants will engage in collaborative activities to uncover links between their subject areas and the SDGs, empowering them to design learning activities that embed sustainable development at the core.

-This workshop will be led by Emma Mills & George Joukhader, Co-leads 黑料网大事记 Education for Sustainable Development Community of Practice听
+This workshop will be led by Emma Mills & George Joukhadar, Co-leads 黑料网大事记 Education for Sustainable Development Community of Practice听

 Emma Mills